cortexlabs/cortex/docs/deployments/onnx.md

 # ONNX Predictor

-An ONNX Predictor is a Python class that describes how to serve your model to make predictions.
+An ONNX Predictor is a Python class that describes how to serve your ONNX model to make predictions.

 <!-- CORTEX_VERSION -->
-Cortex provides an `onnx_client`, an instance of [ONNXClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/onnx_serve/client.py), and a config object to initialize your implementation of the ONNX Predictor class.
-Once your implementation has been initialized, the replica is available to serve requests.
+Cortex provides an `onnx_client` and a config object to initialize your implementation of the ONNX Predictor class.
+The `onnx_client` is an instance of [ONNXClient](https://github.com/cortexlabs/cortex/tree/master/pkg/workloads/cortex/onnx_serve/client.py) and configured to make predictions using your model.
+Once your implementation of the ONNX Predictor class has been initialized, the replica is available to serve requests.
 Upon receiving a request, your implementation's `predict()` function is called with JSON payload and is responsible for returning a prediction or batch of predictions.
 Your `predict()` function can call `onnx_client.predict` to make an inference and respond to the request.
 Preprocessing of the JSON payload, postprocessing of predictions can be implemented in your `predict()` function.

 ## Implementation